 Remember those quantifiable achievements you need to list in the Work Experience section?

-It’s time to pick out the most impressive one and list it in the resume profile.
+It’s time to pick out the most impressive one and list it in the profile section of a resume.

 Remember the time you saved the company some money; or increased sales; or engaged and retained customers or team members?
 List that.